Jalle19/xbmc-video-server/README.md

 * PHP 5.4
 * allow_url_fopen = On in php.ini
 * Apache with .htaccess support enabled
-* XBMC 12 "Frodo" (seeking works reliably on v13 "Gotham" only)
+* XBMC 12 "Frodo" or newer

 Installation and usage
 ----------------------